MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 To fully realize deployment optimization, reduce configuration effort, and automate full environments' deployment, something more is required.
 One option is referred to as infrastructure as code.

 Infrastructure as code (IaC) is the management of infrastructure - such as virtual machines, load balancers, and connection topology - in a descriptive model, using a versioning system that is similar to what is used for source code.
-When you are creating an application, the same source code will generate the same binary every time it is compiled.
+When you're creating an application, the same source code will generate the same binary every time it is compiled.
 In a similar manner, an IaC model generates the same environment every time it is applied.
-IaC is a key DevOps practice, and it is often used in conjunction with continuous delivery.
+IaC is a key DevOps practice, and it is often used with continuous delivery.

 Ultimately, IaC allows you and your team to develop and release changes faster, but with much higher confidence in your deployments.